 Vue: Simplicity with Powerful Features

-Vue comes under progressive web application frameworks that’s often described as a middle ground between React and Angular.
+Vue comes under progressive web application frameworks that are often described as a middle ground between React and Angular.
 It’s designed to be incrementally adoptable, meaning you can use as much or as little of Vue as needed for your project.

 Advantages of Vue: